anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 The Commissioner may request additional fees to cover any costs that exceed the amounts originally budgeted for by the League.

 ### Fees to the Commissioner
-In the event the Commissioner is a franchise holder, the Rules and Competition Committee may levy any and all appropriate fines for infractions of this Constitution and By-Laws by his franchise.
+In the event the Commissioner is a franchise holder, the Rules and Competition Committee may levy any and all appropriate fines for infractions of this Constitution and Bylaws by his franchise.

 ### Outside Leagues
 Teams may not play in leagues outside of the League, unless that league has a formal agreement with the League that its playing schedule does not conflict with regularly scheduled League games or playoffs.